marcodpt/paw/README.md

 minimum effort and maximum customization.

 ## TODO
+ - all update functionality centralized in ctrl
  - allow link with options (dropdown)
- - table filter with modal
  - table group to user space
  - table filter to user space
  - table exporter to user space
+ - table search, pagination and sort to user space

  - example module with docs
  - test module